gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

   > londonTubeLines.json
 ```

-We can display the newly created topoJson file of the tube lines much as we did the original London map:
+We can display the newly created topoJSON file of the tube lines much as we did the original London map:

 ```elm {l v s}
 tubeLines : Spec